5th July - It's Super Saturday At The Dogs! - 10:47 AM

 Ian Fortune

-This Saturday’s Connect 6 Jackpot will carry a guaranteed pool of €5,000.
+This Saturday’s Connect 6 Jackpot pool will be guaranteed to €5,000.
+The full configuration can be seen below.

 Limerick